f5devcentral/f5-automation-labs/docs/class1/module2/lab1.rst

 For instance, after an AS3 declaration is deployed, modifying the underlying configuration will result in a Source-of-Truth violation.
-AS3 **does not** prevent out-of-band changes from occuring.
+AS3 **does not** prevent out-of-band changes from occurring.
 This allows administrators to ensure total control over the system in emergency situations, however, the direct modification of objects configured on BIG-IP will effect the integrity of AS3 declaration that automation tools are interacting with, causing failures.